cypherium/ContractExample/README.md

 # Cypherium Java Smart Contract Tutorial

 ## Run your cypher Node accord to the README file begin,update the txBlockNumber and keyBlockNumber to the latest number.
-[CypherTestBin](https://github.com/cypherium/CypherTestBin/blob/master/README.md) Tutorial for run cypher Node
+[CypherTestBin](https://github.com/cypherium/CypherTestBin/blob/master/README.md) Tutorial for running your cypher Node

 ## Environmental configuration